 (4) Travel costs of Synod members are borne by the relevant congregation.
 Travel costs of Synod members appointed by Church Council are borne by the Church.
 Guests are responsible for their own travel costs.

-Section 5 Chairmanship
+Section 5 Chairship

-Synod is chaired by the President of Synod in accordance with Section 37 of the Constitution.
-The President may hand over chairmanship on particular aspects of deliberations to another member of Synod Council.
+Synod is chaired by the President of Synod in accordance with Section 39 of the Constitution.
+The President may hand over chairship on particular aspects of deliberations to another member of Synod Council.

 Section 6 Preparation and Convening

-(1) Meetings of Church Synod are prepared and convened by Church Council in accordance with Section 36 of the Constitution, provided that the requirements of sections 35 (1) or (2) or 34 (4) are fulfilled.
+(1) Meetings of Church Synod are prepared and convened by Church Council in accordance with Section 36 of the Constitution, provided that the requirements of Sections 35 (1) or (2) or 34 (4) are fulfilled.

 (2) Church Council schedules divine services and devotions as well as other business of Church Synod.